Splunk® Style Guide

 Before you create an image

-Before you create an image, consider the following approaches:
+Before you create an image, follow these approaches:

-• Consider whether you can use a table or list instead of a screenshot to convey the information you want to capture.
-For example, you can display forms and search results in a table.
+• Consider whether you can use a table or list to convey information instead of a screenshot or diagram.
+For example, you can display forms, search results, or parts of a process in a table.

-• Understand that the information you capture in an image might change in the next release.
-Consider whether you're willing to update the image every time the UI or process changes and maintain it for every release.
+• Understand that the information you capture in an image might change in a future release.
+Consider whether you're able to update the image every time the UI or process changes as well as maintain the image for every release.

 • Whenever possible, reuse an existing image instead of creating a new one.
 Consider whether you can use the same image for multiple steps or procedures.

-• When you create a screenshot, capture the UI while using the light theme with your screen zoomed to 100% for accessibility.
-If possible, don't capture the UI while using the dark theme.
+• When you create a screenshot, capture the UI while using the light theme with your screen zoomed to 100%.
+If possible, don't capture the UI using the dark theme.

 After you create an image